davidreesjones/Iceland-deglaciation-magma/README.md

 SOFTWARE.

 ## REFERENCE:
 This software reproduces the calculations and figures in an accompanying paper.
 Please cite the accompanying paper in any publications based on this software.
+A preprint is available on [arXiv](https://arxiv.org/abs/1910.08318).

 ## CODE SUMMARY:
 * All functions needed to compute and plot the results are provided in `src/`